Pain, including neuropathy pain, can worsen as the temperature falls.

 Fill a tub with warm water and add Epsom salts to the water (check the label, a generous amount is best).
 Make sure the water isn't over 100 degrees.

-Use your LED light therapy boots daily
+Use your LED infrared light therapy boots daily

 More frequent light therapy may be required to manage neuropathy pain and coldness in the the chilly months.
-Your LED light therapy boot pads can warm the tissues, increase circulation and manage pain when used regularly.
+Your infrared and red light therapy boot pads can warm the tissues, increase circulation and manage pain when used regularly.
 Don't forget your hands if needed.
 Need to know more about neuropathy pain therapy boots - click here.
 HealthLight Boots are powerful and very easy to use - just strap on and start the automatic program with one push of a button.
 20 minutes a day can make a big difference in comfort and quality of life that is especially needed when cold weather challenges peripheral circulation.

 Be sensible about what you choose to do outdoors in the winter.